“Composing – dipping into the colorful pallet of sound and song, exploring the beauty, power, imagination and intrigue of music.”

 250 Word Bio

-Sora Jederan-Shpack is an emerging composer, writer, flutist, collaborative artist whose compositions are driven by her passion to engage with and convey story, emotion and experience of people and place.
-Her compositional style resembles most closely film-scoring with sound-scapes and melodies representing time, place and action, and juxtaposing harmonies of consonance and beauty against unexpected dissonance, and driving rhythms against serene soul-searching meditations.
+Sora Jederan-Shpack is a composer, writer, flutist, collaborative artist whose compositions are driven by her passion to engage with and convey story, emotion and experience of people and place.
+Her compositional style is a combination of soundscapes and melodies representing time, place and action, and juxtaposing harmonies of consonance and beauty against unexpected dissonance.

 Sora’s flute compositions reflect her love for the flute and studies in flute performance at Stetson University with Geoffrey Gilbert (1973-1975).
 Expanding her interests from flutist to composer, she completed a MM Composition at Carnegie Mellon University under Leonardo Balada (2008-2010).
 While at CMU Sora won first place in both the 2010 string quartet competition with Summer Travels and orchestral competition with All the Walls.
 She also won the 2009 The Pittsburgh Symphony Orchestra for All the Walls.
 All The Walls was received with great enthusiasm here and abroad, the Ramat Rachel Archaeological Project (Tel Aviv University, Israel) wrote, “Congratulations for All The Walls, we do love it!
 We wish it will be performed many more times – even some day with the Israeli Philharmonic Orchestra in Tel Aviv…”